 duties.13 It may be prudent to advise any serious negotiating partner in writing that the prospective employer will not receive any official favors in connection with the job negotiations.
-Employees who will be subject to the post-employment restrictions, which are addressed later in this memorandum, may also wish to establish in writing that the prospective future employer understands that (1) it will not receive any official favors as a result of the job negotiations, and (2) the employee is subject to post-employment restrictions, which should be briefly outlined.14 Departing employees who are lawyers should consult their local bar associations about rules governing their involvement in matters in which they participated personally and substantially during their time with the House.15 In addition, as addressed in the next section, those employees subject to the post-employment restrictions must disclose employment negotiations in writing to the Committee.
+Employees who will be subject to the post-employment restrictions, which are addressed later in this memorandum, may also wish to establish in writing that the prospective future employer understands that (1) it will not receive any official favors as a result of the job negotiations, and (2) the employee is subject to post-employment restrictions, which should be briefly outlined.14 Departing employees who are lawyers should consult their local bar associations about rules governing their involvement in matters in which they participated personally and substantially during their time with the House.15 In addition, as addressed in the next section, those employees subject to the committee.